samepage-network/samepage.network/docs/developer/data_schema.md

 There are few important types to become familiar with:

-- `InitialSchema` – An intemediary representation used by extensions to actually calculate and apply the related data.
+- `SamePageSchema` – An intemediary representation used by extensions to actually calculate and apply the related data.
 This type only contains the `content` and `annotations` fields.
 - `LatestSchema` – This is the latest version of the schema that is actually stored in IPFS.
 The data is wrapped by [Automerge](https://automerge.org/docs/types/values/) utilities to assist in conflict resolution and history management.
 - `V*Schema` – Previous versions of `LatestSchema` that can be found stored in IPFS.
 - `Schema` – Conjuction of `LatestSchema` and all `V*Schema`s.
-This data type represents all of the possibilities stored in IPFS - the `unwrapSchema` utility helps convert this data into the `InitialSchema` intermediate data type.
+This data type represents all of the possibilities stored in IPFS - the `unwrapSchema` utility helps convert this data into the `SamePageSchema` intermediate data type.